-Amrita Chakrabarti Myers, Associate Professor of History at Indiana University, will speak about “Making a Way out of No Way: Black Women in the Old South” in the Kresge Foundation Room, 039 Graham Memorial Hall.
+Amrita Chakrabarti Myers, Associate Professor of History at Indiana University, will deliver her address, “Making a Way out of No Way: Black Women in the Old South,” in the Kresge Foundation Room in Graham Memorial Hall.
 This lecture is co-sponsored by UNC’s Department of History.

 Examining life, liberty, and ideas about civil rights from the perspective of those invested with the least formal power in the Old South, this lecture will show how black women in Charleston, South Carolina used all the resources at their disposal to enjoy a freedom of their own design.
-Drawing on family papers, legislative documents, probate records, parish registers, census data, tax lists and city directories, Myers will argue that many black women served as self-directed social, economic, and political actors in the antebellum South.
+Drawing on family papers, legislative documents, probate records, parish registers, census data, tax lists, and city directories, Myers will argue that many black women served as self-directed social, economic, and political actors in the antebellum South.
 She will also share her recent research on Richard Mentor Johnson, a Kentucky statesman who served as Vice President under Martin Van Buren, and Julia Chinn, a black woman who became Johnson’s common-law spouse for twenty years.